51bitquant/binance-tradingview-webhook-bot/README.md

 ```

+After editing the eginx.conf, you need to restart nginx.conf or reload
-Then run the main.py, like python main.py.
-You may need to create a
+the eginx.
+Finally,  run the main.py, like python main.py.
+You may need
-python virtual environment.
+to create a python virtual environment.

 ## create an alert from tradingview.